Get 50% off your first two months of accountancy heaven!

 If you secure, or are trying to secure, overseas business, what do you need to consider when sending your contractors, your employees, or even just yourself abroad?

-The first step is to ensure your employee is able to travel.
+The first step is to ensure your employee is able to travel:

 Larger organisations will often have a global mobility/business policy and a dedicated department to handle all the various issues.
 Plus, they usually have company-wide travel insurance and subscribe to immigration management schemes.

 Business visas generally (but check for each country) allow employees to:

-Check UK Government advice about country-specific risks (safety and security including wars, exclusion zones, terrorism, and natural disasters).
+Check UK government advice about country-specific risks (safety and security including wars, exclusion zones, terrorism, and natural disasters).

 If the trip is for a longer period of time, are there relocation and tax implications?
 The process of acquiring a visa will generally be much longer, and require much more paperwork (which may need to be translated into the host country’s own language).

-Once the employee has arrived at the country, they may need to register for a variety of reasons – social security / health, obligations under local and national law, tax systems, ID cards, registering with the local council, opening bank accounts, and so on.
+Once the employee has arrived in the country, they may need to register for a variety of reasons – social security / health, obligations under local and national law, tax systems, ID cards, registering with the local council, opening bank accounts, and so on.

-Clearly the above won’t apply to all travel scenarios, but it pays to be aware of the possible implications of sending contractors, employees, or yourself abroad.
+Clearly, the above won’t apply to all travel scenarios, but it pays to be aware of the possible implications of sending contractors, employees, or yourself abroad.
 You may also want to brush up on our advice about lone-working in the UK.